Understanding Your Bookkeeping Template: A Guide for Small Business Owners

 👉 Simply put, it can be summarized in one sentence:

-💡All inflows and outflows of money + clear categorization = taxable data
+💡 All inflows and outflows of money + clear categorization = taxable data

-🏦 II.
-How to fill out a Bank Statement?
+How to Fill Out a Bank Statement

 This is the most crucial table.

-Every bank transaction:
+Every bank transaction should include:

 Date